 The Masks and the Mystique Surrounding Mil Máscaras

 Mil Máscaras went to great lengths to hide his identity and cultivate a mysterious persona that kept him in high demand for several decades of his career.
-He says when asked about the mask, “I have lived my profession.
-If you run into me out on the street with my mask and you tell me that I’m Mil Máscaras, I will deny it.
-Even if you run into me without it, I would still deny being him.”
+He says when asked about the mask, "I have lived my profession.
+If you run into me out on the street with my mask and tell me I’m Mil Máscaras, I will deny it.
+Even if you ran into me without it, I would still deny being him."

 From the very beginning, Máscaras was created as a superhero, a person of superior strength, intellect, and skills who would fight for good and defend the weak.
-From the start, Rodriguez took this character to heart representing him all over the world and helped introduce the Lucha Libre style of pro wrestling to many different countries.
+From the start, Rodriguez took this character to heart, representing him all over the world and helped introduce the Lucha Libre style of pro wrestling to many different countries.

 Watch: Mil Máscaras and The Destroyer collide in an epic bout